Oil stable as storm-hit US supply slowly returns | ExBulletin

 Oil stable as storm-hit US supply slowly returns

-MELBOURNE, Sept.
-17 (Reuters) – Oil prices barely budged on Friday even as supply came back online in the Gulf of Mexico in the United States after two hurricanes, with benchmark contracts on track to display weekly gains of around 4% as production picks up. late request.
+Oil prices barely budged on Friday even as supply came back online in the US Gulf of Mexico after two hurricanes, with benchmark contracts on track to post weekly gains of around 4% while the resumption of production is seen to be lagging behind demand.

 US West Texas Intermediate (WTI) crude futures slipped 2 cents to $ 72.59 a barrel at 0147 GMT, after leveling off on Thursday.